 We view sustainable and responsible business practices as important for our business, our customers, our community and shareholder value.
-Sustainability is about managing risks and opportunities in a way that seeks to balance the long-term needs of all our stakeholders - our customers, employees, suppliers, investors and community partners - as well as the wider community and the environment at large.
+Sustainability is about managing environmental and social risks and opportunities in a way that seeks to balance the long-term needs of all our stakeholders - our customers, employees, suppliers, investors and community partners - together with the needs of the wider community and the environment.

 We aim to address the matters that we believe are the most material for our business and stakeholders, now and in the future.
-We also understand that this is an evolving area so we seek to progressively embed the management of sustainability matters into business practice, while also anticipating and shaping emerging social and environmental issues where we believe we have the skills and experience to make a meaningful difference and drive business value.
+We understand that environmental and social risks and opportunities continue to evolve so we seek to monitor and progressively embed the management of sustainability into business practice.
+While striving to deliver against our sustainability strategy, we also work to anticipate and shape our response to emerging social and environmental issues where we believe we have the skills and experience to make a meaningful difference and drive business value.